John Dowland: Musical style

 He later wrote what is probably his best known instrumental work, Lachrimae, or Seaven Teares, Figured in Seaven Passionate Pavans, a set of seven pavanes for five viols and lute, each based on the theme derived from the lute song "Flow my tears".
 It became one of the best known collections of consort music in his time.
 His pavane "Lachrymae antiquae" was also popular in the 17th century, and was arranged and used as a theme for variations by many composers.
 He wrote a lute version of the popular ballad "My Lord Willoughby's Welcome Home".

-Dowland's music often displays a melancholia rare in music at that time, and he pioneered it together with Johann Froberger.
+Dowland's music often displays a melancholia rare in music at that time, and he pioneered it together with Anthony Holborne.
 He wrote a consort piece with the punning title "Semper Dowland, semper dolens" (always Dowland, always doleful), which may be said to sum up much of his work.